Connectivity and equilibrium in random games: Introduction

-An easy consequence of this result is that many sparse graphs, like the line and the grid, do not have pure Nash equilibria with high probability as the number of players increases.
+An easy consequence of this result is that many sparse graphs, such as the line and the grid, do not have a PNE with probability tending to $1$ as the number of players increases.

-The proof of the theorem is based on the following witness for the non-existence of PNE: We say that players $a$ and $b$ play the {\em indifferent matching pennies game} if their payoff tables are defined as follows.
+The proof of Theorem~\ref{th:easy matching pennies} is based on a small witness for the nonexistence of PNE, called the \textit{indifferent matching pennies game}.
+As the name implies, this game is inspired by the simple \textit{matching pennies game}.
+Both games are described next. \begin{definition}[(The matching pennies game)] We say that two players $a$ and $b$ play the \textit{matching pennies game} if their payoff matrices are the following, up to permuting the players' names.

-Note that if a graphical game contains an edge $(u,v)$ so that players $u$ and $v$ play the indifferent matching pennies game then the game has no PNE.
+\end{definition} \begin{definition}[(The indifferent matching pennies game)] We say that two players $a$ and $b$ that are adjacent to each other in a graphical game play the \textit{indifferent matching pennies game} if, for all strategy profiles $\sigma_{\N(a) \cup{\N(b)}\setminus\{ a,b\}}$ in the neighborhood of $a$ and $b$, the players $a$ and $b$ play a matching pennies game against each other.